swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

     sourceLocation: SourceLocation = #_sourceLocation
   )

-  /// Attach this instance to the current test.
+  /// Attach an attachment to the current test.
   ///
   /// - Parameters:
+  ///   - attachment: The attachment to attach.
   ///   - sourceLocation: The source location of the call to this function.
   ///
   /// When attaching a value of a type that does not conform to both